 The AccessDataSource control enables you to retrieve data from a Microsoft Access database (.mdb file).

-You can also add an AccessDataSource control to a page by dragging it from the Toolbox task pane onto your page.
-When the control is on your page, right-click it and choose Properties to open the Tag Properties task pane where you can set properties for the control.
+You can also add an AccessDataSource control to a page by dragging it from the Toolbox panel onto your page.
+When the control is on your page, right-click it and choose Properties to open the Tag Properties panel where you can set properties for the control.

 Many ASP.NET controls do not have a visual representation at run time.
 The control is always visible in Code view.
 If you do not see a representation of the control in Design view, on the View menu, point to Visual Aids and then click ASP.NET NonVisual Controls.